 Some say that in Spain itself the Spanish army numbered only about 17,000 men in 1700.
 On 24 December 1702 it was stated to count 17 infantry regiments and 7 cavalry regiments.
 That same day a decree was issued to bring all infantry regiments to a strength of 1,000 men, the cavalry regiments to 500 men and to raise 1 cavalry and 4 dragoon regiments, but one can doubt the execution of this decree20.

 3 The army in the Spanish Netherlands

-The regiments of the army in the Spanish Netherlands are described on separate pages.
-See Spanish Netherlands Cavalry and Spanish Netherlands Infantry.
-They can also be reached by clicking the pictures above this paragraph.
+The regiments of the army in the Spanish Netherlands are described on separate pages. cf Spanish Netherlands Cavalry and Spanish Netherlands Infantry.

 In the Spanish Netherlands the strength had gone from 70,000 in 1658 via 15,000 in 1690 to perhaps not more than 6,500 in 1695 1.
 By 1701 the army of the Spanish Netherlands numbered 18 'miserable' infantry regiments and 14 cavalry and dragoon regiments to a total of 6,000 'gueux et voleurs' (beggars and thiefs).

 The task to rebuild the army in the Spanish Netherlands was entrusted to Puysegur.
 His job was to rebuild this army to 49 infantry battalions of 650 men and 46 cavalry and dragoon squadrons of 140 men each.
 These were to be supported by 6 Spanish and 3 Italian infantry regiments.
 This plan thus called for an army of about 44,000 men.
 This was not unreasonable for this part of the Spanish Empire, but the bad reputation for payment and the short time in which the soldiers had to be recruted forced the government to press young men into service, which had a negative effect on the quality and loyalty of these troops.